Why choose Cal Poly for Computer Science?

 Professors who love to teach

 At research universities professors are focused on research.
-They also teach, but recognition for them comes from their research output.
-At Cal Poly faculty is focused on teaching, not on research.
-They are there because they love to teach.
+They may also teach, but recognition for them comes from their research output.
+At Cal Poly you learn from professors who love to teach (and they are there to teach, not research, and they passed up industry job opportunities that pay many times more).
 Students who attend Cal Poly CS speak highly of their professors.

 For contrast, listen to what a UC Berkeley student had to say on this topic: “As a current grad student [at UC Berkeley]: it’s a fantastic research university and a beautiful campus, but the undergraduate experience is terrible.
 Classes are giant and there’s very little faculty/student interaction, because the focus of the faculty is, for better or for worse, not on undergraduate education.”